Heart and Hands Postpartum Doula Training & Certification Program

 CANCELLATION POLICY

-Cancellation must be made in writing by deadline (30 days prior to course).
-Tuition will be reimbursed less $50.00 administrative fee if notification received by this date.
+Cancellation must be made in writing by the deadline (30 days before the course).
+Tuition will be reimbursed less the $50.00 administrative fee if notification is received by this date.
 After this date, there will be no refunds.
-However in extenuating circumstances such as documented illness or emergency, the tuition is fully transferable to another person or training (this course or another topic); credit is good for the amount of training.
-If course registering into is higher price, the additional balance will be required.
-If it is a lesser price, there will not be any refund of balance.
+However, in extenuating circumstances such as documented illness or emergency, the tuition is fully transferable to another person or training (this course or another topic); credit is good for the amount of training.
+The additional balance will be required if the course is registered at a higher price.
+If it is a lower price, the balance will not be refunded.
 Credit will be honored for one year from the training.
-If not used by that time, the credit will expire.
+If used by that time, the credit will stay active.